drewatk/reorderer/README.md

-# reorderer
+# Reorderify for Spotify
-Reorder Spotify Playlists
+Reorder Spotify Playlists (Because you should be able to anyway)